KKGo-Software-engineering/workshop-summer/Backlog.md

 - Response 200 OK with the detailed list of expenses.
 - should handle any error and response appropriate error message and status code.

-## Story 8: As a User, I want to view a summary of my expenses so that I can see how much I have spent.
+## Story 8: As a Spender, I want to view a summary of my expenses so that I can see how much I have spent.

 Acceptance Criteria:
-- The user can view a summary of their expenses.
+- The spender can view a summary of their expenses.
 - The summary should include the total amount spent, the average amount spent per day, and the total number of expenses.

 Technical Requirements: